NFLPA head upset with Soldier Field's conditions

 "The NFL said that this field met minimum testing standards," Tretter tweeted.
 "We clearly need to re-evaluate what is an acceptable surface for players to compete on.
 We need new testing metrics looking at the performance and safety of every field.
 The NFL can and should do better."

 The Bears hosted their lone game of the preseason eight days after Elton John played a concert at Soldier Field, which left the grass visibly damaged with lines of missing turf spanning the length of the field.
-The Chicago Fire, which also plays at Soldier Field, announced before the concert that they were moving their August 21 game to nearby SeatGeek Stadium "due to the expected field condition at Soldier Field from a series of planned events at the venue."
+The Chicago Fire, who also play at Soldier Field, announced before the concert that they were moving their Aug.
+21 game to nearby SeatGeek Stadium "due to the expected field condition at Soldier Field from a series of planned events at the venue."

 "I'm new here so I don't know the situations, but I know the guys are trying to do their best, and the playing surface was passed by the NFL for us to be on," Bears coach Matt Eberflus said.
 "I thought it was firm and it was good, so that's where we'll leave it at."

-The Bears held their annual family fest practice at Soldier Field last Tuesday, and while still visibly damaged, some players say the field conditions Saturday were better than earlier in the week.
+The Bears held their annual family fest practice at Soldier Field on Tuesday, and while the playing surface was still visibly damaged, some players say the field conditions Saturday were better than earlier in the week.

 Last week, Bears kicker Cairo Santos lamented that the field conditions at Soldier Field have forced him to adjust how he trains during the offseason to emulate the challenges he faces with the turf during home games.